troglobit/rfctl/README.md

 License (GPL), version 2.
 See the file [COPYING][] for details.

 Code fragments from `rfcmd` by Tord Andersson, Micke Prag, Gudmund Berggren, Tapani Rintala, and others.
-The kernel driver, `pibang.ko`, is based on `lirc_serial.c` by Ralph Metzler et al.
+The kernel driver, `rfctl.ko`, is based on `lirc_serial.c` by Ralph Metzler et al.

 [COPYING]:       COPYING